ari3skin/Smart-Resource-system/README.md

     - Managers can view all teams they are a part of, along with the respective members
     - They can create a new team solely within their departments

-## 4. Installation Guide and Sources
+## 4. Installation Guide and Dependencies

 ### 4.1 - Guide